omkar-here/Omkar-here/README.md

 - :orange_book: Focusing on ***Web Development***.
 - :computer: Pursuing degree in **Computer Science**.
 - :telescope: Worked as a Frontend Developer Intern at **Heliverse Technolgies**.
-- 💻 Currently working as a Full Stack Developer at **CausalFunnel**.
+- 💻 Currently working as a Full Stack Developer Intern at **CausalFunnel**.
 - :two_men_holding_hands: I’m looking to collaborate on **ReactJS** & **NextJS**.
 - 💁 Ready to help in projects involving **Problem Solving,Web Development** or **Machine Learning**.
 - 📫 How to reach me: **aomkarg2003@gmail.com**